robot131/robot131.github.io/_pages/interests&skills.md

 # Hobbies

 I love doing sports.
 In my opinion, engaging in sports and physical activities improves overall fitness and stamina.
-Also, the endorphins released during the process, which are natural mood lifters, leads to reduced stress and anxiety levels.
-Therefore, I exercise regularly and consider it an integral part of my life.
+Also, the endorphins released during the process, which are natural mood lifters, leading to reduced stress and low anxiety levels.
+Therefore, I do exercises regularly and consider it an integral part of my life.
 My favorite sports including:

 + [Badminton](../vlogs/badminton.md): No less than once a week.
-A sport that can exercise the whole body and make friends with people of the same hobby.
+A sport that can exercise the whole body and make friends with people with the same hobby.

 + [Snowboarding](../news/snowboarding.md): No less than once a week in winnter.
 A sport that improve the balance and coordination of the body.
 Currently I have just passed the examination of Chinese national Social sports instructor (snowboarding) and became a primary snowboarding instructor.
 It's really very cool when snowboarding and I really love it.